benoitf/github-to-jira-action/README.md

         run: |
           # use gh cli to save the content of a file into a variable
           gh variable set SYNC_STATE < sync-state.yaml
 ```

 It is using GitHub variables to store the state between each run.
-Github actions don't have permissions for that, so a TOKEN needs to be granted to the step 'persist state'
+GitHub Actions don't have permissions for that,
+so write access needs to be granted to the step `persist state`.
 In the example above, `GH_TOKEN: ${{ secrets.SET_VARIABLE_GITHUB_TOKEN }}` is granting that permission.

-From GitHub UI it is then possible to view the current state of each repo sync (and optionnaly delete it)
+From GitHub UI it is then possible to view the current state of each repo sync (and optionally delete it).

 ---

 ### Step 2: Add the YAML Configuration

-In your repository, create a workflow file (e.g., `.github/workflows/execute-sync.yml`) and add the following:
+Copy the above workflow YAML to a workflow file in your repository (e.g., `.github/workflows/execute-sync.yaml`).

-Place your YAML configuration file in `execute-sync.yaml`.
+Place your `github-to-jira-action` YAML configuration file in `sync.yaml`.

 ### Step 3: Configure Secrets 🔐